andrelucas/akceph-build/README.md

 $ cd SRCDIR/build-doc/doxygen/html && python -m http.server

 # Just construct the build image.
 Note this will be customised to your
 # source tree, as defined in vars.sh.
-It won't clone anything.
+It won't clone or run anything.
 $ ./build-container.sh

 ```